 More tips on setting personal goals

-Here are some more tips on how to make sure the personal goals you set are easier to achieve.
+Here are some more tips on how to make sure the personal goals you prioritize are easier to achieve.

 Developing Your Personal Goals